hyryel/com.unity.multiplayer.docs/docs/advanced-topics/client-anticipation.md

 ### Server-side smoothing

 Even though these concepts are mostly for client-side use, there are cases where you might want to perform server-side smoothing as well.
-For example, when running in host mode, the host player sees the movement of other players.
+For example, when running in host mode, the host Player sees the movement of other Players.
 Due to latency and jitter, input updates from remote clients may not arrive every frame, which may result in choppy movement of an `AnticipatedNetworkTransform`, for example.

 To address this, you can also use the `Smooth()` function at any time on the server side.
 The server doesn't do anticipation, so it will not get any `OnReanticipate()` events, but you can, for example, call `Smooth()` each time you receive an input from the client to smooth the motion between the previous position and the new one.